-The generosity and efforts of our valued volunteers are integral to the ongoing operation of Monmouth County Historical Association and its many programs.
-Within the Museum, Research Library & Archives, extensive Collections and five Historic House Museums, volunteers fill a wide variety of roles and opportunities are available to suit multiple interests, time and skill levels.
+The generosity and efforts of our valued volunteers are integral to the ongoing operation of MCHA and its many programs.
+Volunteers fill a wide variety of roles and opportunities are available to suit multiple interests, time and skill levels.
 MCHA continuously recruits new volunteers throughout the year.

 Historic House Docent

-Docents staff the Museum Shop in Freehold, greeting visitors and processing admissions.
-Volunteers work in 3-hour shifts: 11:00 am to 2:00 pm, 12:00 pm to 3:00 pm, or 2:00 pm to 5:00 pm, Wednesday-Sunday.
+Docents staff the Freehold Museum by greeting visitors, giving tours and processing admissions.
+Volunteers work in 3-hour shifts; the current available shifts are from 1-4 Fridays through Sundays.
 Orientation and instruction for gallery exhibition tours is provided.

 MCHA serves a diverse population and has a special need for volunteers who can deliver programs for non-English speaking for visitors.
 Currently there is a need for volunteers fluent in Spanish.

 Ideal for volunteers with more limited availability, these positions include assisting with events such as Wool Days, Weekend in Old Monmouth, Open Hearth-Open House events and Lantern Tours.
 Relevant training is provided and roles incorporating period clothing are available.

 MCHA is always honored to collaborate with Eagle Scout candidates in reaching their goal.
 The Association staff can consult with Scouts to identify appropriate and interesting potential projects at one of the five historic properties around the county and help to facilitate successful results.